SCOMnewbie/SCOMnewbie.github.io/_posts/2021-01-13-FIRSTATTEMPT.md

 ---
-title: First Attempt
+title: Fist Article
 date: 2021-01-12 00:00
 categories: [TEST]
 tags: [test]     # TAG names should always be lowercase
 ---

-# This is the first article of this website
+# Introduction

-I'm used to mkdocs, let's see what we can do here.
+I'm used to mkdocs, let's see what we can do here with Jekyll.
+I will use this page to store what I'm used to use when I write an article.

-## Hearders 2
+## Header layer

-Test images
+The TOC is really useful on the right side.

+Let's see how to import an image.

 ![Desktop View](/assets/img/2021-01-12/01.png)

+Let's now use a little bit of HTML to write in various color.

 <span style="color:red">**Let's write something in red**</span>